nicktfranklin/OpenScienceWorkshop2019/README.md

   * README.MD file
   * requirements.txt
   * LICENSE
+  * .gitignore

-The README.MD file is a description of your repository (more on that below).
+The `README.MD` file is a description of your repository (more on that below).

-The requirements.txt file is typically a list of python packages that the repository can use.
+The `requirements.txt` file is typically a list of python packages that the repository can use.
 These are typically compatable with the pip package mananger ([documentation here](https://pip.readthedocs.io/en/1.1/requirements.html)), but the important point is to make sure that somewhere in the repository, it is clear exactly what is needed to run your code.
 The specifics of that are less important.

-The LICENSE file is common, but generally not necessary for smaller projects.
+The `LICENSE` file is common, but generally not necessary for smaller projects.
 I've chosen the MIT license, and GitHub makes it easy to choose among several.
 There is more information [here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository), but generally this is something you don't need to worry too much about unless you are building software.

+The `.gitignore`  file list all of the files that you don't want to include in the reposistory.
+A lot of programs create temporary and/or hidden files (often starting with a '.') that can clutter a repository.
+The `.gitignore` specifies files to ignore for the purposes of version control.

 ### What can you host in GitHub?
 (Almost) anything!
 GitHub suggests that repositories are less than 1GB and limits all files to a maximum of 100 MB.
 It's a great place for non-sensitive data, analyses, simulations, presentations, websites, etc.